12elsaliu/studyWithMe/README.md

 Major technologies:
 * Mobile application based on React Native framework
 * User’s time logs stored on device locally, using Async-Storage
-* App has support for more than one user, user’s login implemented using Google SignIn
+* App has support for multiple users, user’s login implemented using Google SignIn
 * Classes with main business logic covered with unit tests using Jest testing framework
 * Operations with time implemented using Luxon library